-Smith & Wesson Military & Police Tactical Pen
+1. Smith & Wesson Military & Police Tactical Pen

 If you want your pen to do more than just write well, you should look into the best tactical pen.
 A tactical pen is a multi-purpose writing utensil that also functions as a weapon and a tool to help you survive in the wild.
 Tactical pens are more fitted for hunters, campers, trekkers, and those who like to be in the great outdoors.
-These pens are usually made of some tough material used in the military that makes it light and durable.
+These pens are usually made of some tough material used in the military that makes them light and durable.

 Of course every tactical pen has its own set of features, but hopefully you can tell that these pens should be viewed more as tools that help you survive out in the wild.
-Although most tactical pens are much more durable than the standard bic pen, you can still find ways to differentiate one from another.
+Although most tactical pens are much more durable than the standard BIC pen, you can still find ways to differentiate one from another.
 They vary in construction material, grip, pocket clip, additional features, and price.
-Please see our buying guide below for more information on the how to pick the best tactical pen for your needs.
+Please see our buying guide below for more information on how to pick the best tactical pen for your needs.

 Best Tactical Pen Reviews